washingtonsteven/the-website/blog/making-ascii-maps.md

 ## use in twine

-Twine (or Twee, in this case), is basically a fancy way of reading a text file (much like how this page is a fancy way of reading a [Markdown file](https://github.com/washingtonsteven/the-website/blob/main/blog/making-ascii-maps.md)).
+Twine (or Twee, in this case), is basically a fancy way of reading a text file (much like how this page is a fancy way of reading a <a href="https://github.com/washingtonsteven/the-website/blob/main/blog/making-ascii-maps.md" target="_blank" rel="noopener noreferrer">Markdown file</a>).
 It would be great to have the map data in that text file as well, and in a fairly easy to read and write format.

 That last requirement basically rules out XML (cause it isn't 2009 anymore) and JSON (I love you JSON, but visualizing a map from JSON is a nightmare).